emreds/picky-rabbit/README.md

 ## What does Picky Rabbit do?

-Picky Rabbit provides information about the packaged food contents.
+Picky Rabbit is an OpenAI LLM-powered chatbot that provides information about the contents of packaged food products.
+It helps users make informed choices by offering details on ingredients, nutritional values, allergens, and more.

 ## How to run locally?